 Healing Through Trust

 Sooner or later, we all realize that suffering is part of life.
 If we allow it, our pain can coexist with God’s peace.
 He can use our experiences to draw us closer to Him and to save souls.
-Like me, if you have gone through the devastation of being sexually abused, or have suffered any other type of abuse, then it is normal to have trust issues.
+If you have gone through the devastation of being sexually abused, or have suffered any other type of abuse, then it is normal to have trust issues.
+I did.
 My abuser worked for my Dad, who I mistakenly thought was a friend of the family.
 He was someone I felt I could trust.
 He used that trust to manipulate and groom me for his unspeakable and very evil desires.